dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 With dbt Explorer, you can view your project's [resources](/docs/build/projects) (such as models, tests, and metrics) and their <Term id="data-lineage">lineage</Term> to gain a better understanding of its latest production state.
 Navigate and manage your projects within dbt Cloud to help you and other data developers, analysts, and consumers discover and leverage your dbt resources.

-## Lineage for cross-project

-You can also view all the different projects and public models in the account, where the public models are defined, and how they are used to gain a better understanding about your cross-project resources.
-For more details about a decentralized data management architecture, refer to the [What is data mesh?](https://www.getdbt.com/blog/what-is-data-mesh-the-definition-and-importance-of-data-mesh) blog.

 :::tip Public preview

 Try dbt Explorer!
 It's available in [Public Preview](/docs/dbt-versions/product-lifecycles#dbt-cloud) as of October 16, 2023 for dbt Cloud customers.
 More updates coming soon.